mitranim/tabularius/doc/guideline.md

 - Avoid parameter destructuring and complex default values
 - Validate inputs immediately
 - Fail early and loudly
+- Maximum arity is 2; beyond that, convert to arity 1 and take an object with named parameters
+  - Even at arity 2, consider if named parameters are preferred for future expansion

 ## State Management
 - Minimize state and state changes